Chief Executive Officer

 Cheryl’s role in Development involves reaching out to prospects and partners, as well as generating initiatives to build greater awareness for CFS.
 Prior to joining CFS, she worked in the private wealth management sector.
 Cheryl started her career at Bank Julius Baer’s Graduate Programme, before specialising as a fixed income investment manager.
 Cheryl enjoys having conversations with individuals and corporates to understand their philanthropic motivations and hopes to contribute towards the building of a local culture of recycling wealth for social transformation.

-Cheryl holds a Bachelor of Business Administration from the National University of Singapore, and is an alumni of the University Scholars Programme.
-She was also involved in the first NUS Business School Social Entrepreneurship Forum where she managed fundraising.
-Her kids give her a good workout and are the reason for her renewed interest in photography.
+Cheryl holds a Bachelor of Business Administration from the National University of Singapore and is a GRI Certified Sustainability Reporting Specialist.
+She is an alumni of the University Scholars Programme and was also involved in the first NUS Business School Social Entrepreneurship Forum where she managed fundraising.
+Cheryl’s kids give her a good workout and are the reason for her renewed interest in photography.

 Principal Consultant, Philanthropy & Grants